Maultasche/LargeSortCSharp/README.md

 2. A program for sorting the integers
   - Accepts the input file and the maximum number of integers to load into memory at any time during the process (aka the chunk size)
   - Writes the final result to an output file, the name of which is also an input parameter
-  - Accepts a parameter which will tell the sorting program to not erase the intermediate files when it is done
+  - Accepts a parameter which will tell the sorting program whether to erase the intermediate files when it is done
   - The input file is assumed to have one integer per line and will produce an output file with one integer per line

 ## Current Status